Great developers are raised, not hired

 Mentoring is not easy; it requires a significant time commitment and excellent communication skills.
-We must encourage developers to build mentoring skills.
+We must encourage engineers to develop mentoring skills.
 If you are in doubt whether you should invest time in mentoring, I can assure you that mentoring is the best way to get followers and boost your authority and reputation.
 Your mentees will support you and promote you for the rest of your life.

 By building mentoring capacity at work, you can hire newcomers, broken toys, impostors and turn them into the loyal, high-quality workforce.
 Shifting focus from assessing to mentoring can simplify your interviewing process.
 Instead of trying to predict future performance by asking tough questions and sending candidate through nine circles of hell, you can hire candidates with a growth mindset and grow them.